-- Washing your hands thoroughly with soap and water or hand sanitizer after using the toilet, changing diapers, or disposing of animal feces. - Washing your hands thoroughly with soap and water or hand sanitizer before eating or food preparation, and after handling raw meat.
+- Washing your hands thoroughly with soap and water or using hand sanitizer after using the toilet, changing diapers, handling raw meat, or disposing of animal feces. - Washing your hands thoroughly with soap and water or using hand sanitizer before eating or preparing food.

 - Washing fruits and vegetables thoroughly. - Cooking and storing food appropriately.
-Keep hot food hot (at 140 degrees F or above), and cold food refrigerated (at 40 degrees F or below.)
-Protect food from insects. - Using bottled water when traveling in countries where the water supply might be unsafe.
-In Bermuda, the Department of Health recommends that tank water be disinfected before it is used for drinking or food preparation - common methods include boiling, Ultraviolet light, and chlorination.
+Keep hot food hot (at 140 degrees F or above), and cold food refrigerated (at 40 degrees F or below.) - Protect food from insects. - Using bottled water when traveling in countries where the water supply might be unsafe. - In Bermuda, the Department of Health recommends that tank water be disinfected before it is used for drinking or food preparation - common methods include boiling, ultraviolet light, and chlorination.

-You can help to prevent transmission if you or a family member is ill by:
+You can help to prevent the spread of diarrhea/vomiting illness if you or a family member are ill by:

-- Flushing or discarding any vomit and/or stool in the toilet and making sure that the surrounding area is kept clean. - Immediately removing and washing clothing or linens that may be contaminated. - Disinfecting contaminated surfaces, e.g.: kitchen counters, bathroom surfaces.
+- Flushing or discarding any vomit and/or stool in the toilet and making sure that the surrounding area is kept clean. - Immediately removing and washing clothing or linens that may be contaminated. - Disinfecting contaminated surfaces, e.g. kitchen counters, bathroom surfaces.